-The study, conducted in late 2012 and based on a survey of 2,511 adults nationwide and an analysis of the American Time Use Survey, noted that the percentage of women with kids under age 18 who “lean” toward full-time gigs bounced from 20 percent in 2007 to 32 percent in 2012.
+The study, was based on a survey of 2,511 adults nationwide and an analysis of the American Time Use Survey, noted that the percentage of women with kids under age 18 who “lean” toward full-time gigs bounced from 20 percent in 2007 to 32 percent in 2012.

 Breaking down the facts